muhammad-haroon7000/75_days_of_python/README.md

 Contributions are welcome!
 If you find any errors, have suggestions for improvements, or want to add your own examples, please feel free to open an issue or submit a pull request.

 ## License

-(Consider adding a license like MIT or Apache 2.0.
-Here's how to add the MIT license)

 I will add MIT License soon.